neovim/packspec/README.md

 * `package` : String, the name of the package

 * `version` : String, the version of the package.
-Should obey semantic versioning conventions and be prefixed with a `v`, for example, `v0.1.0`
+Should obey semantic versioning conventions, for example `0.1.0`

-* `specification_version` : String, the current specification version. (v0.1.0) at this time.
+* `specification_version` : String, the current specification version.
+(0.1.0) at this time.

 * `source` : Table, the source is a table that contains a `url` field, which points to either the git commit of the current version of the package, or the source tarball.